REVOLV1NG/REVOLV1NG/README.md

 <details>
   <summary>info</summary> https://github.com/J1NIES3NJI

-- several reasons regarding the trust issue & Over-reliance on facts and believing lies makes the whole group uncomfortable.
+- several reasons regarding the trust issue & and always believing lies makes the whole group uncomfortable.

 - rarely pay attention to the advice that has been repeated many times.

 - listened for a bit and just replied that "i don't know"

+- gently reminded and still trusted the liar a little, even though It admitted the initial disagreement sounded illogical.